Strivin0311/ai-learning/tasks/robotics.md

 # Robotics
-*Here's some resources about Robotics*
+*Here're some resources about Robotics*

 ## Paper